 When we returned to California after that summer trip to North Carolina, the relocation wheels began spinning.
 We made an offer on the farmhouse that was accepted, we shared our decision with family and friends, we listed our house for sale, and we began packing.
-Of course we also had the obligatory moving sale where you negotiate the prices of all your worldly possessions down to a dollar with strangers and then wonder why you bothered having the sale in the first place… But, I digress.

 We bought the farmhouse about nine months before we planned on moving.
 It was important for us to have the kids finish out the school year in California with their friends.
 They were completing their middle school and elementary school years and we felt that as these chapters closed, it was perfect timing to start their new high school and middle school chapters in North Carolina.
 They were excited about it too.

 During the nine months between the time we bought the farmhouse and when we moved, we had it remodeled.
 Although it was challenging to do from across the miles, it was also tons of fun.
 I flew back to North Carolina several times during that period to check on the progress of the work.
 Thankfully, we had a wonderful contractor and project manager to help us get all the work done prior to our move-in date.

 I was in hog heaven during the remodel!
 To some people making structural and interior design decisions is daunting, but for me, it was a dream come true.
 I channeled my inner Joanna Gaines and had so much fun putting my stamp on our forever-home.
 Once the work was complete, I was more excited than ever to move in.